mysterious-coding/base_entranced/README.md

 ####Bugfixes:
 * Hoth bridge is forced to be crusher (prevents bridge lame).
-* Seeker no longer attacks walkers and fighters.
+* Fixed seekers attacking walkers and fighters.
+* Fixed sentries attacking rancors, wampas, walkers, and fighters.
 * Fixed bug with `nextmap` failed vote causing siege to reset to round 1 anyway.
 * Fixed bug with sil's ctf flag code causing weird lift behavior(people not getting crushed, thermals causing lifts to reverse, etc)
 * Fixed bug where round 2 timer wouldn't function properly on maps with `roundover_target` missing from the .siege file.
 * Fixed bug where `nextmap` would change anyway when a gametype vote failed.
 * Fixed base_enhanced ammo code causing rocket classes not to be able to obtain >10 rockets from ammo canisters.
+* Removed Sil's frametime code fixes, which caused knockback launches to have high height and low distance.

 #Features that are also in base_enhanced
 These are features in base_entranced that are also available in base_enhanced.
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.